Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

-The approach followed in this work is generic, which optimizes the tagging of a boosted top jet with large radius, ideally searching for a three-prong structure inside the large-R jet, and efficiently tagging at least one b- and one c-jets among the observed subjet structures.
-For cases with two b-jets, it also affirm the origin of these jets from Higgs boson after the reconstruction of the dijet invariant mass.
-However, note that the prescription followed here is much robust and can be implemented with minor modifications for similar probes involving collimated large-R jets, involving any flavour changing top-decays \cite{Gutierrez:2020eby}, for the probes of r-parity violating supersymmetric theories \cite{Barbier:2004ez}, and in identification of the vector-like quarks \cite{Cetinkaya:2020yjfvlq}.
-Below we provide a case study using the vector-like quarks.
+We would like to end this section by pointing out that the approach followed in this work is generic, optimizing the tagging of a boosted top jet with a large radius, ideally searching for a three-prong structure inside the large-R jet, and efficiently tagging at least one b- and one c-tagged jet among the observed subjet structures.
+For cases with two b-tagged jets, it also affirms the origin of these jets from Higgs boson decay after the reconstruction of the di-jet invariant mass.
+However, note that the prescription followed here is much robust and can be implemented with minor modifications for similar probes of collimated large-R jets involving any flavor changing top decays \cite{Gutierrez:2020eby}, for the probes of R-parity violating Supersymmetric theories \cite{Barbier:2004ez}, and in identification of the vector-like quarks \cite{Cetinkaya:2020yjfvlq}.